Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ..............................................................................................................

-## To quickly add missing namespace in VS Code- Just use CTRL+. / or ctr + space on the word with the red underline.
+## To quickly add missing namespace in VS Code --> Just use CTRL+. / or ctr + space on the word with the red underline.
 No need to install other extensions.

 # Install new .Net version to work in certain project